brenohildebrand/42-Kit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: feature request
+name: Feature
-about: suggest an idea for this project
+about: Suggest an idea for this project.
 title: ''
 labels: 'enhancement'
 assignees: ''